-- 1. Student drop off and pick-up consists of two lanes a pull through lane on the left and a drop off lane on the right. - 2.
-Between 8:15 and 8:50 a.m. each morning and 3:10 and 3:45 p.m. each afternoon, cars will use the drop off zones against the curb in the parking lot when loading and unloading students.
-A second lane away from the curb will be used for cars that need to pull through. - 3.
-All vehicles should enter through the east entrance of the parking lot and proceed to the north end, where you will follow the edge of the parking lot to the front of the school. - 4.
-There will be NO CURBSIDE PARKING allowed in the drop off loop in front of the school during these times.
+1. Student drop off and pick-up consists of two lanes - a pull through lane on the left and a drop off lane on the right.

+2. Between 8:15 and 8:50 a.m. each morning and 3:10 and 3:45 p.m. each afternoon, cars will use the drop off zones against the curb in the parking lot when loading and unloading students.
+A second lane away from the curb will be used for cars that need to pull through.

+3. All vehicles should enter through the east entrance of the parking lot and proceed to the north end, where you will follow the edge of the parking lot to the front of the school.

+4. There will be NO CURBSIDE PARKING allowed in the drop off loop in front of the school during these times.
 Cars left unattended will be reported to the police and possibly subject to fines and/or towing.
-Our hope is that everyone will cooperate with this policy voluntarily in the interest of keeping our children safe. - 4.
-At the present time, we do not intend to block the parking lot at noontime as Kindergarten students come and go.
-If it becomes an unsafe situation, we may have to rethink our position on the noontime pick up and drop off, as well.
+Our hope is that everyone will cooperate with this policy voluntarily in the interest of keeping our children safe.

 We realize that this may cause a problem for many of you who drive children to and from school, so we are encouraging you to use alternative pick up and drop off points for your students.

 We may have some parent volunteers willing to help us by providing morning and/or afternoon parking supervision, but we still need more help.
 If you would be able to give some of your time for this, please contact the office.

-Things to consider
+Things to consider:

-- Do pay attention to the time your students come out of the building in the afternoon.
-If they are stragglers, don't be the first at the school to pick them up. - Do not allow your students to load and unload while you are in the traffic lane on the street.
-Besides being illegal, it puts children in danger. - Do not let your students cross SR 193 or Falcon Drive other than in the designated crosswalk.
+• Do pay attention to the time your students come out of the building in the afternoon.
+If they are stragglers, don't be the first at the school to pick them up.

+• Do not allow your students to load and unload while you are in the traffic lane on the street.
+Besides being illegal, it puts children in danger.

+• Do not let your students cross SR 193 or Falcon Drive other than in the designated crosswalk.
 At all times, students should cross the street and parking lot in the designated crosswalks.
-Drivers will be more likely to see them leaving the loading/unloading area. - We recommend that you alter your route if necessary, to approach from the east if you intend to drop off students inside the parking lot. - Making a U-turn from one side of the road to the other, across all four lanes of traffic, is illegal and is dangerous to you, your passengers, not to mention those on the road not paying attention to what you're doing. - Please share this information with anyone in your family who will be dropping off or picking up your students.
+Drivers will be more likely to see them leaving the loading/unloading area.

+• We recommend that you alter your route if necessary, to approach from the east if you intend to drop off students inside the parking lot.

+• Making a U-turn from one side of the road to the other, across all four lanes of traffic, is illegal and is dangerous to you, your passengers, not to mention those on the road not paying attention to what you're doing.

+• Please share this information with anyone in your family who will be dropping off or picking up your students.